GPUOpen-Tools/radeon_gpu_detective/documentation/source/index.rst

 .. image:: images/enable-crash-analysis.png

 4. Under the "Crash Analysis" tab, make sure that the Text checkbox is checked for the automatic crash summary generation.
+Please note, Hardware Crash Analysis feature is enabled by default.
+For more information about the Hardware Crash Analysis feature, please see the RGD :doc:`help_manual`.

 .. image:: images/select-text-output-format.png